March 18th, 2019

 An added argument for public equity investment is that they are safer, providing more transparency and liquidity compared to hedge funds and private equity investments.
 The difficulty is finding those managers that can perform through multiple market cycles.
 Too many times, we’ve seen the top-performing asset manager in one period become the worst manager 3 years later.

 The distinguishing characteristic of a good active manager is relative outperformance against the index and peers, through different capital market environments.
 In order to discover these managers, we highlighted the figures noted above.
 One could argue that the capital market cycle reviewed was not long enough and that economic cycles vary, adding more complexity to the asset manager selection process.
-This may be true, but what we want to highlight the importance of viewing performance over the long term (3+ years) and through multiple time periods.
+This may be true, but what we want to highlight is the importance of viewing performance over the long term (3+ years) and through multiple time periods.
 This provides investors with a higher likelihood of making a good selection.

 The active returns offered from quality long-only public equity asset managers can lead to significantly more wealth for institutional investors and their plan participants.
 Furthermore, plan resources may be better utilized in the safer public equity market compared to private equity investments and hedge funds.

 A real-world example of the added wealth created by an active manager over the index would be Washington State Investment Board’s hiring of Magellan for their global equity product back in 2013 with $800 million.
-You will find this portfolio in the global equity top consistent performers list below.
+You can find this portfolio in the global equity top consistent performers list below.
 Utilizing the net-of-fee returns from the Investment Metrics database, we found that this portfolio added $169 million over what the MSCI World index would have produced, assuming no contributions or withdrawals.
 This is a considerable difference that helps improve a plan’s funding ratio.